 Naval Command College (NCC) enrolls senior international officers who attend the CNW core courses alongside their U.S. counterparts.
 The course is a blend of the CNW curriculum and an extensive Field Study Program.
 These visits expose the senior international officers to the American culture, economy, government, and American leaders through a series of scheduled trips across the United States.
 NCC graduates earn a Naval War College diploma and transfer credit.
+A limited number of NCC students will participate in the International Master of Arts Program (IMAP), which will allow them the opportunity to earn the same degree as CNW students.

 Naval Staff College (NSC) enrolls intermediate international officers who attend the CNCS course along with their U.S. counterparts.
 The course is a blend of the CNCS curriculum and an extensive Field Studies program.
 These visits expose the NSC officers to American culture.
 Intermediate international officers are embedded with CNCS in seminars, lectures, and electives which are designed to increase the interface between international officers and U.S. military and civilian students.
 NSC graduates earn a Naval War College diploma and transfer credit.
+A limited number of NSC students will participate in the International Master of Arts Program (IMAP), which will allow them the opportunity to earn the same degree as CNCS students.